17 July, 2025

-This series is based on a debate hosted on March 10th by the Oxford University Philosophy Society called “Mathematical Fictionalism: Are Numbers Real?”.
-See here for Part II and here for Part III.
+This three-part exchange is based on a debate hosted on March 10th by the Oxford University Philosophy Society called “Mathematical Fictionalism: Are Numbers Real?”.

 The topic of our debate is mathematical fictionalism.
 I will eventually defend a particular fictionalist thesis, or at least show myself to be a fellow traveler of sorts.
 But in these first remarks I will mainly present a map of the territory.